Financial Advisors, Attorneys and Accountants Working Together to Build a Unified Financial Plan

 - One-stop-shops tend to be “jacks of all trades, masters of none” because it’s difficult to hire and afford the brightest minds within each specialty.

-- Single advisors don’t offer holistic advice, simply because it’s difficult to hire every component of planning inside a single firm.
+- Single advisors can’t offer holistic advice, simply because it’s nearly impossible to master every aspect of comprehensive financial planning inside a single person’s brain.

 - Single advisors who promise they can do it all rarely can.

 - The best and brightest don’t always play well with others and need to be independent.